mashkarharis/mashkarharis.github.io/content/docs/LLD/GOF/Structural/Composite.md

 }
 ```
 ### Composite
-Next we will define our composite object, which processes it self and all it's children
+Next, we define our composite object, which processes itself and all its children
 ```java
 final class Folder implements StorageEntity {